THE MASS LINE

-He takes into account the specific conditions of our society.
-In Peru, to speak about the masses is to speak of the peasant masses, the poor peasants; that the 1920s, 1940s and 1960s demonstrate that it is the peasant struggles that shook the very foundation of the State, but that they lack a guide: The ideology of Marxism-Leninism-Maoism, Gonzalo Thought.
+He takes into account the specific conditions of our society, and teaches us that in Peru, to speak about the masses is to speak of the peasant masses, the poor peasants; that the 1920s, 1940s and 1960s demonstrate that the peasant struggles shake the very foundation of the State, but that they lack a guide: The ideology of Marxism-Leninism-Maoism, Gonzalo Thought.
 They lack a motor: The People’s War and the just and correct leadership of the Communist Party.
-The peasants’ struggles were not able to take the correct path to Power, and the blood they shed was used to fetter them and brand them to the old order.
+The peasants’ struggles were not able to take the correct path to power, and the blood they shed was used to fetter them and mold them to the old order.
 These were unforgettable bloodbaths which left extraordinary lessons.
-The 1980s show that a true mobilization of the armed peasant masses organized in the Communist Party and People’s Guerrilla Army, and that they are giving their precious blood for the new power that is blossoming and developing through the People’s War.
+The 1980s show that the true mobilization of the armed peasant masses organized in the Communist Party and People’s Guerrilla Army has begun, and that they are giving their precious blood for the new power that is blossoming and developing through the People’s War.

 Organize the masses so that they can go beyond what is permitted by the existing legal order, so that they struggle to destroy the old order and not to maintain it.
-This is accomplished by use of the three instruments of the revolution: The Party where the few converge, the Army with more participants, and new State–Front which is the base which progressively aglutinates the masses through leaps.
+This is accomplished by use of the three instruments of the revolution: The Party where the few converge, the Army with more participants, and new State/Front which is the base which progressively accumulates the masses through leaps.
 In the countryside this is achieved through People’s Committees and in the cities through the People’s Revolutionary Defense Movement.
-In this way the tradition of electoral fronts, which the revisionists and opportunists apply to channel the struggle of the peasantry and to divert the masses in the cities from not seizing Power through war, is destroyed.
+In this way the tradition of electoral fronts, which the revisionists and opportunists apply to channel the struggle of the peasantry and to divert the masses in the cities from not seizing power through war, is destroyed.

 To center on political Power also demands the organization of the masses in diverse new forms of struggle, because war imposes changes on the struggle and organization of the masses.
 As Lenin taught us, in revolutionary epochs, new organizations must be formed and go against the old leaders who seek to sell-out the revolution in order to accommodate themselves within the reactionary system.
 For that reason, the old forms of struggle and organization of the masses cannot be used.

 The masses are avid for politics and it is incumbent upon Communists to organize and lead them.
 The masses have concrete problems everywhere and we must worry about them and attend to them.
 Mass work is done within the class struggle and not on its margins.
-If we do not do mass work, the reactionaries and revisionists will utilize it for their own ends, whether it be to develop fascism and to corporativize them or hand over their struggles to another imperialist master.
+If we do not do mass work, the reactionaries and revisionists shall utilize it for their own ends, whether it is to develop fascism and to corporativize them or hand over their struggles to another imperialist master.
 These are two wills that are distinct and opposed.

-Therefore the struggle for Power is principal but it cannot be separated from the struggle for economic and political demands, they are two sides of the same coin, and the latter struggle is necessary.
+Therefore the struggle for power is principal but it cannot be separated from the struggle for economic and political demands, they are two sides of the same coin, and the latter struggle is necessary.

-3. WHAT MASSES DO WE GO TO?
+3. TO WHAT MASSES DO WE GO?

 Starting from a class criteria has to do with the character of the revolution, with the classes that make up the people who should be united under the leadership of the proletariat.
 In our case of the democratic revolution, the proletariat leads, the peasantry is principal, the petty bourgeoisie is a firm ally and the middle bourgeoisie has a dual character.
 The basic masses which we must go to are the proletariat and the peasantry, principally the poor peasantry, the petty bourgeoisie and also the middle bourgeoisie.

-Keeping in mind the specific demands of the masses, we should differentiate between those sectors of the masses which suffer more oppression with the goal of organizing them so that they will struggle to achieve conquests and resolve their specific contradiction.
+Keeping in mind the specific revindications of the masses, we should differentiate between those sectors of the masses which suffer more oppression with the goal of organizing them so that they shall struggle to achieve conquests and resolve their specific contradiction.
 This refers to the mass fronts in which we must work.
 These are: The workers, the proletariat, the leading class of all revolutions, a class whose principal and decisive political objective is the conquest of Power through the People’s War to emancipate itself, emancipate the other classes and finally to destroy itself as a class.
-Its specific demands are the winning of conquests and rights like increased wages, a shorter work day and better working conditions.
+Its specific revindications are the seizing of conquests and rights like increased wages, a shorter work day and better working conditions.
 Towards this end, the workers’ movement, its struggles, mobilizations, marches, agitation, and strikes must be developed with armed actions.
 “Worry about the fundamental problems of the class and also of the workers, their general and concrete problems which they fight for daily.”

 The peasants are the principal force, especially the poor peasants, who struggle for the conquest of land through armed struggle under the leadership of the Communist Party.
 Not seeing it this way leads to the “land grabs”[toma de tierras] and conforming to the old order.
-Further develop the peasant movement applying the “three withs”: live with, work with and struggle with them, thus forging peasants with a proletarian mentality.
+Further develop the peasant movement applying the “three withs”: Live with, work with and struggle with them, thus forging peasants with a proletarian mentality.

 4. PERSIST IN THE ONLY MARXIST-LENINIST TACTIC